ckan/ckan/doc/maintaining/installing/install-from-package.rst

 .. note::

-   The commands mentioned below are tested for Ubuntu system
+   The commands mentioned below are tested in Ubuntu

 Install |postgres|, running this command in a terminal::